pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 # Sending and receiving arrays

 Using the upper case `Send()` and `Recv()` methods allows for direct memory copying, which is significantly faster for large data transfers.
+This works for *buffer*-like data, like strings and NumPy arrays.

 Example of sending a NumPy array: